-Charges related to conversion of convertible promissory notes and exercise of warrants
+Gains related to conversion of convertible promissory notes and exercise of warrants

-We estimate that the fair value of the shares of our common stock being issued in connection with the conversion of our convertible promissory notes in this offering exceeds the carrying value of these notes, including related liabilities that will be extinguished on conversion.
-The difference between our estimate of the fair value of the shares and the carrying value of the notes and note-related liabilities is approximately \$205 thousand.
-This difference will be a non-cash charge to our equity at the time of conversion.
-There will be a similar non-cash charge related to the exercise of the warrants in connection with this offering.
-We estimate the warrant-related charge to be approximately \$21 thousand.
+We estimate that the fair value of the shares of our common stock being issued in connection with the conversion of our convertible promissory notes in this offering is less than the carrying value of these notes, including related liabilities, that will be extinguished on conversion.
+The difference between our estimate of the fair value of the shares and the carrying value of the notes and note-related liabilities is approximately \$3.7 million.
+This difference will be a non-cash gain to our equity at the time of conversion.
+There will be a similar non-cash gain related to the exercise of the warrants in connection with this offering.
+We estimate the warrant-related gain to be approximately \$26 thousand.